 Spanning three Administrations, the U.S. has had remarkable impact on the progress against malaria.
 As the largest funder of global efforts to prevent, control and end malaria, sustaining U.S. investments and leadership in the malaria fight is critical.Click here for an overview of U.S. investments in malaria

 PMI was launched by President George W. Bush in 2005, significantly expanded by President Barack Obama and recently expanded further by President Donald J. Trump.
 PMI seeks to reduce the burden of malaria and help relieve poverty.

-The U.S. Congress has been at the forefront of the fight against malaria, consistently providing robust funding for interventions and research.
-Chaired by Senators Chris Coons (D-DE) and Roger Wicker (R-MS) and Congressmen Ander Crenshaw (R-FL) and Gregory Meeks (D-NY), the Senate and House Caucuses on Malaria and Neglected Tropical Diseases provide critical leadership on global health.
+The U.S. Congress has been at the forefront of the malaria fight, providing robust funding for life-saving interventions.
+Chaired by senators Chris Coons (D-DE) and Roger Wicker (R-MS) and congressmen Chris Smith (R - NJ) and Gregory Meeks (D-NY), the Senate and House Caucuses on Malaria and Neglected Tropical Diseases provide critical leadership on global health.

-American volunteers in the Peace Corps bring malaria prevention activities directly to communities in more than a dozen countries in Africa as part of the "Stomp Out Malaria" Initiative.
+American volunteers in the Peace Corps bring malaria prevention activities directly to communities in >12 African countries as part of the "Stomp Out Malaria" Initiative.

 The National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH) provides crucial funding and expertise for cutting-edge research on malaria and strategies for fighting the disease.